CALL NOW! 210-308-6448

 Filing a Motion for Change of Venue

-A party submits a motion for change of venue as a formal written request to the court to move proceedings to a different jurisdiction, considering specific factors and circumstances.
+A motion for change of venue is a formal written request asking the court to transfer proceedings to a different jurisdiction, based on specific factors and circumstances.

 To create an effective supporting declaration for a motion for a change of venue, follow these steps: